f110/heimdallr/README.rst

     $ bazel run //cmd/lpcli -- bootstrap -c $(pwd)/config_debug.yaml

 `config_debug.yaml` is configuration for development.
-DO NOT USE IN PROCUCTION WITHOUT CHANGES.
+DO NOT USE IN PRODUCTION WITHOUT CHANGES.

 After generate some secrets and certificates, build and run.